Ylianst/MeshCentral/docs/docs/install/index.md

     As a prerequisite, NodeJS and NPM must be installed on host OS and HTTP/HTTPS proxy settings maybe required if server host resides behind a HTTP proxy server.

 1. To begin, start a command line terminal (Windows Command Prompt or Linux Terminal) and type the following to verify if nodeJS and npm has been installed correctly as shown below
     a.
-To check on nodeJS installed version, type “node –v” and hit “enter” key
+To check on nodeJS installed version, type `node –v` and hit `enter` key
     b.
-To check on npm installed version, type “npm –v” and hit “enter” key
+To check on npm installed version, type `npm –v` and hit `enter` key

 2. If MeshCentral installation is performed on a server host that resides behind a HTTP proxy, NPM’s proxy settings must be updated with respective proxy settings associated with the network environment.
 Skip this step if not applicable.
     ```
-    .e.g. for http proxy “npm config set proxy http://proxy.com:88”
+    .e.g. for http proxy `npm config set proxy http://proxy.com:88`
-    .e.g. for https proxy “npm config set https-proxy http://proxy.com:88”
+    .e.g. for https proxy `npm config set https-proxy http://proxy.com:88`
     ```
-3. Create a new directory “MeshCentral” and run the NPM install command as shown below:
+3. Create a new directory `MeshCentral` and run the NPM install command as shown below:
 ```
 mkdir meshcentral
 cd meshcentral